NCAR/aircraft_ML/README.md

 ## 1. Problem Significance

-**Cloud composition is critical in climate modeling and weather prediction**, as the phase of water (liquid, solid, or mixed) governs fundamental physical processes like solar radiation transfer (albedo), energy exchange, and precipitation formation.
+**Cloud composition is critical in climate modeling and weather prediction**, as the phase of water governs fundamental physical processes like solar radiation transfer (albedo), energy exchange, and precipitation formation.

-The **NSF/NCAR Research Aviation Facility** utilizes airborne instruments, such as the **Two-Dimensional, Stereo, Particle Imaging Probe (2D-S)**, which captures a **binary 2D image** (shadowgraph) of particles.
+The **NSF/NCAR Research Aviation Facility** utilizes airborne instruments, such as the **Two-Dimensional, Stereo, Particle Imaging Probe (2D-S)**, which captures a **binary 2D image** of particles.
 This provides high-resolution data on size and complex shape.

 * **Definitive Phases:** Above 0-1 °C, particles are assumed liquid (water).
 Below -40 °C, they are assumed solid (ice).
 * **Mixed-Phase:** Between these values is the **mixed-phase range**, where supercooled water and ice particles coexist, and thus we are unable to assume the particle state.